TroJan2001/Notes/DevSecOps/Container Hardening/Docker Daemon.md

+Docker Daemon is a persistent background process that manages Docker images, containers, networks, and storage volumes.
+The Docker daemon constantly listens for Docker API requests and processes them.
 # Using SSH and docker context

 Prerequisites: You must have SSH access to the remote device, and your user account on the remote device **must have permission to execute Docker commands**.